GluuFederation/flex/docs/install/eol.md

 ### Key Milestones

+The table below shows general cadense of the key release milestones.
+Applicable from version `6.0.0` onwards.

 | Milestone                     | Calculation       | Description                                                         |
 |-------------------------------|-------------------|---------------------------------------------------------------------|
 | **General Availability (GA)** | $T_0$             | The date the version was publicly released.                         |